 After HSC, many science students think of joining General Duty Assistant Course because it’s related to healthcare, particularly nursing.
-But, most of them take a back step because they are not much aware of the General Duty Assistants and their roles and responsibilities.
+But, most of them take a back step because they are not much aware of the General Duty Assistant and their roles and responsibilities.
 Many of them think that this position doesn’t have much scope and it is very limited with limited salary and growth.
 Also, it’s not an important role in the healthcare industry.

 Every healthcare practitioner holds significant significance in the well-being of patients, and all of them are indispensable for any healthcare facility.
 Among these healthcare providers, there are allied healthcare professionals whose tireless efforts are frequently overlooked, yet they are needed continuously in hospitals and other healthcare establishments.